-In the second case, the geometries are artifacts, likely due to inaccuracies in the description of the GFNn-xtb based potential energy surface (for instance two geometries differing by the rotation of a methyl group of an unusual angle) - and which ultimately converge to the geometry of an already encountered conformer at the DFT optimisation stage.
+In the second case, the geometries are artifacts, likely due to inaccuracies in the description of the GFN-xtb based potential energy surface (for instance two geometries differing by the rotation of a methyl group of an unusual angle) - and which ultimately converge to the geometry of an already encountered conformer at the DFT optimisation stage.
 In Figure 3, conformers 11 and 13 both have an invariant RMSD of 0.62 (which exceeds our chosen threshold of 0.5, vide infra).
-However, after DFT optimization, the same transition state is found in both cases.
+However, after DFT optimization, they result in the same transition state geometry.

-Figure 2: Two conformers found by CREST leading to the same TS after DFT optimisation.
+Figure 3: Two conformers found by CREST leading to the same TS after DFT optimisation.